hack-09/Eventify/README.md

   - Event Name
   - Description
   - Date & Time
-  - Location
+  - Category
-  - Ticket Types & Pricing
+  - Event Poster

 ### 👥 **Real-Time Attendee List**
 - Show the **number of attendees** for each event in real-time.